artwitholiveri

 20130201-085636.jpg

-8 thoughts on “Wire Self Portrait
+22 responses to “Wire Self Portrait

 1. Great Project!
 What kind of wire did you find worked best?
 Were they twisting the wire to attach cut pieces together, or was it a continuous line?
 Any pitfalls to look out for?
 I’m going to try this after an acetate line drawing I had planned this week with my grade nine art students!